gap-packages/nofoma/README.md

 This package computes maximal vectors, the Frobenius normal form and the Jordan-Chevalley decomposition of a (square) matrix over any field that is available in GAP.
-In particular, it extends the already existing GAP function 'MininmalPolynomial' by computing also a vector whose local minimal polynomial is equal to the minimal polynomial of a given matrix.
+In particular, it extends the already existing GAP function `MininmalPolynomial` by computing also a vector whose local minimal polynomial is equal to the minimal polynomial of a given matrix.

 To install the package, just unpack the tar file inside the pkg directory of your GAP installation.

-Then you can load the package into GAP by typing 'LoadPackge('nofoma");'
+Then you can load the package into GAP by typing `LoadPackge("nofoma");`

 ## Contact